 At the inception of the derivative we designate the derivative as one of three types based on our intention and belief as to likely effectiveness as a hedge.
 These three types are (1) a hedge of the fair value of a recognized asset or liability or of an unrecognized firm commitment ("Fair Value Hedge"), (2) a hedge of a forecasted transaction or the variability of cash flows to be received or paid related to a recognized asset or liability ("Cash Flow Hedge"), or (3) an instrument with no hedging designation.
 For a Fair Value Hedge, the gain or loss on the derivative, as well as the offsetting loss or gain on the hedged item, are recognized in current earnings as fair values change.
-We currently do not have any Fair Value Hedges.
 For a Cash Flow Hedge, the gain or loss on the derivative is reported in other comprehensive income and is reclassified into earnings in the same periods during which the hedged transaction affects earnings.
-We currently do not have any Cash Flow Hedges as we terminated our last remaining hedge during the second quarter of 2013.
+We did not have any Fair Value Hedges or Cash Flow Hedges at December 31, 2014 or 2013.
 For both types of hedges, changes in the fair value of derivatives that are not highly effective in hedging the changes in fair value or expected cash flows of the hedged item are recognized immediately in current earnings.
-For instruments with no hedging designation the gain or loss on the derivative is reported currently in earnings.
-These free standing instruments currently consist of mortgage banking related derivatives and include rate-lock loan commitments to fund mortgage loans (interest rate locks) to be sold into the secondary market and mandatory forward commitments for the future delivery of these mortgage loans.
-Fair values of these mortgage derivatives are estimated based on mortgage backed security pricing for comparable assets.
-We enter into mandatory forward commitments for the future delivery of mortgage loans generally when interest rate locks are entered into, in order to hedge the change in interest rates resulting from our commitments to fund the loans.
+For instruments with no hedging designation, the gain or loss on the derivative is reported currently in earnings.
+These free standing instruments currently consist of (i) mortgage banking related derivatives and include rate-lock loan commitments to fund mortgage loans (interest rate locks) to be sold into the secondary market and mandatory forward commitments for the future delivery of these mortgage loans and (ii) certain pay-fixed and pay-variable interest rate swap agreements.
+Fair values of the mortgage derivatives are estimated based on mortgage backed security pricing for comparable assets.
+We enter into mandatory forward commitments for the future delivery of mortgage loans generally when interest rate locks are entered into in order to hedge the change in interest rates resulting from our commitments to fund the loans.
 Changes in the fair values of these derivatives are included in net gains on mortgage loans.
+Fair values of the pay-fixed and pay-variable interest rate swap agreements are based on discounted cash flow analyses and are included in net interest income.

 Net cash settlements on derivatives that qualify for hedge accounting are recorded in interest expense.
-Net cash settlements on derivatives that do not qualify for hedge accounting are reported in non-interest income.
+Net cash settlements on derivatives that do not qualify for hedge accounting are reported in non-interest income (mortgage banking related derivatives) or net interest income (interest rate swap agreements).
 Cash flows on hedges are classified in the cash flow statement the same as the cash flows of the items being hedged.